Abdominoplasty

 • Minimum 3 night stay in private hospital

-Abdominoplasty, commonly known as a tummy tuck, is designed to target concerns about excess skin and tissue on the abdomen.
+Abdominoplasty removes excess skin and tissue on the abdomen.
 The contour of the abdomen is affected by the quality and elasticity of the skin, the amount of fat deposits beneath the skin, and the laxity of the abdominal muscles – all these issues can impact both men and women.

-It’s possible that excess skin and fat that forms in the abdominal area might not improve, despite diet and additional exercise.
+It’s possible that excess skin and fat that forms in the abdominal area might not improve despite diet and additional exercise.
 The effects of ageing, pregnancy and childbirth, weight loss, and past abdominal surgeries can all contribute to excess skin and fat and weaken the abdominal muscles.

 What happens at my abdominoplasty consultation?

-Dr Norris will ask you what concerns you have regarding the appearance of your tummy and what you hope to achieve by having the operation.
+Dr Norris will ask you what concerns you have regarding the appearance of your abdomen and what you hope to achieve by having the operation.
 He will then assess the amount of excess skin and fat, the elasticity of the skin, and the laxity of your underlying abdominal muscles.
 He will also assess the nature of any old surgical scars and feel for hernia.

 Abdominoplasty before and after 11